-In 2020-21 Strategic Investment Board Ltd issued a £80m FTC loan to Ulster University and consolidated the outstanding balance on loans previously issued.
-An additional £21m was issued in 2021-22.
-The total value of the Ulster University's FTC loans as at 31st March 2022 is £158.6m (2021-22: £137.750m).
+The total value of the Ulster University FTC loans as of 31st March 2023 remains at £158.6m (2021-22: £158.6m).
 Interest of 0.25% is applied monthly and received at the beginning of the following financial year.
-This interest is to be used for the management of this specific loan and will be expensed in year by both Strategic Investment Board Ltd, DoF and DfE.
+This interest is to be used for the management of this specific loan and will be expensed in year by both Strategic Investment Board Ltd and DfE.
 Strategic Investment Board Ltd will be receiving a gross economic benefit from this loan through the receipt of interest payments.
 Strategic Investment Board Ltd will receive no net economic benefit as the income will be used to meet service obligations.